yktoo/yktoo.com/content/blog/posts/0375/index.en.md

 ## Starting at 0.8%

-You can find a handy overview of applicable rates for various fixed terms {{< a "https://www.eigenhuis.nl/hypotheken/hypotheekrente" "on this page" >}}.
+You can find a handy overview of applicable rates for various fixed terms [on this page](https://www.eigenhuis.nl/hypotheken/hypotheekrente).

 Here's an example calculation for a mortgage of **€ 300,000** (which is approximately the average house price at the moment), with the National Mortgage Guarantee ({{< fl "NHG" >}}) provisioning.
 Rates start at **0.8%** when you choose for **10-year** fixed: